Harris Teeter

 Harris Teeter Supermarkets, LLC., also known as Harris Teeter Neighborhood Food & Pharmacy, is an American supermarket chain based in Matthews, North Carolina, a suburb of Charlotte.
-As of January 2025, the chain operates 258 stores in seven South Atlantic states (North Carolina, South Carolina, Virginia, Georgia, Florida, Delaware, Maryland) and the District of Columbia.
+As of January 2025, the chain operates 262 stores in seven states (North Carolina, South Carolina, Virginia, Georgia, Florida, Delaware, Maryland) and Washington, D.C.
 Supermarket News ranked Harris Teeter No. 34 in the 2012 "Top 75 Retailers & Wholesalers" based on 2011 fiscal year sales of $4.3 billion.

 On July 9, 2013, Harris Teeter Supermarkets announced that it was being acquired by The Kroger Company for $2.5 billion.
-The merger closed on January 28, 2014, though the company retained its name, brand, and headquarters in Matthews.
+The sale closed on January 28, 2014, though the company retained its name, brand, and headquarters in Matthews.
 On February 1, 2022, Harris Teeter named Tammy DeBoer as the company's president.